JTeCDataset/JTeC/README.md

 It contains the implementation of all the steps required in order generate our dataset, including: (i) filtering of GitHub repositories, (ii) Java repository selection, (iii) test classes identification, (iv) repository selection, and (v) local storage of test classes.

+Moreover it contains the quality filter script [quality_filter.py](https://github.com/MSR19-JTeC/JTeC/blob/master/python3 quality-filter.py) that cleans the dataset according to some quality criteria defined by the user.

 ## Dataset replication

 In order to replicate the dataset follow these steps: